LaboratoireMecaniqueLille/crappy/docs/source/tutorials/complex_custom_objects.rst

 6. Custom Camera Blocks (all-in-one architecture)
 -------------------------------------------------

-.. sectionauthor:: Antoine Weisrock <antoine.weisrock@gmail.com>

-On the previous tutorial page,
-:ref:`a section <tutorials/custom_objects:5. custom blocks>` was dedicated to the instantiation of custom :ref:`Blocks <crappy_docs/blocks:blocks>`.
-Always moving one step further into customization, we're going to see in this section how you can create your own subclass of a particular subclass of Block, namely the :class:`~crappy.blocks.Camera` Block !
+This section describes how to subclass the all-in-one :class:`crappy.blocks.Camera` Block and add an internal processing stage.

-Basically, the Camera Block provides three functionalities.
+The all-in-one Camera Block provides three functions.
 First, it acquires images by driving a :ref:`Camera <crappy_docs/cameras:camera>` object.
 Then, it can optionally display the acquired images in a dedicated window.
 And third, it can optionally record the acquired images.
-The great advantage of this Block is that it can perform these three operations in parallel, and therefore optimize the framerate for each functionality.
-The counterpart is that these three operations must be embedded into a single Block, rather than performed separately by three different Blocks.
+It performs these operations in separate processes, but embeds them in one Block rather than exposing them as independent graph nodes.
 More details about the implementation of the Camera Block can be found in the
 :ref:`Developers <developers:all-in-one camera blocks>` section of the documentation.

-This architecture remains supported and is not planned for deprecation.
+VisionBlocks are recommended for new image pipelines.
+The all-in-one Camera Blocks remain supported and are not planned for deprecation.
 For a new processing stage, a custom
 :ref:`VisionBlock <tutorials/complex_custom_objects:5. custom visionblocks>` is
-usually simpler and more flexible because it does not also have to own the Camera, displayer, and recorder.
+has fewer responsibilities because it does not also own the Camera object, displayer, and recorder.
 The all-in-one approach described below can still be convenient when those components should deliberately be exposed as a single Block.

-In the Camera Block, some lines of code provide the possibility to perform a fourth operation in parallel : image processing on the acquired images.
-While the Camera Block itself does not make use of this possibility, children of Camera can use it very easily and implement parallelized image processing.
+The Camera Block can perform a fourth operation in a separate process: image processing.
+Camera Block subclasses select a processing implementation.
 For instance, the :ref:`Video Extenso <crappy_docs/blocks:video extenso>` and the :ref:`DIC VE <crappy_docs/blocks:dic ve>` Blocks are children of Camera that implement real-time video-extensometry on the acquired images.

-Now, in practice, how to write your own subclass of Camera ?
-As mentioned above, the base Camera Block already handles the acquisition, the display, and the recording of the images.
-All that's left for you to define is how to correctly process the images, and what results to send to downstream Blocks.
-But remember that just like the other functionalities, the processing is also parallelized !
-This means that it cannot be performed directly in the custom Camera Block, but rather in another object : a :class:`~crappy.blocks.camera_processes.CameraProcess`.
-Using this all-in-one architecture for custom image processing therefore requires two new classes : one child of :class:`~crappy.blocks.Camera`, and one child of :class:`~crappy.blocks.camera_processes.CameraProcess` !
+The base Camera Block handles image acquisition, display, and recording.
+A custom extension defines how to process images and which results to send to downstream Blocks.
+Processing runs in another process through a :class:`~crappy.blocks.camera_processes.CameraProcess`.
+Using this all-in-one architecture for custom image processing requires two new classes: one child of :class:`~crappy.blocks.Camera`, and one child of :class:`~crappy.blocks.camera_processes.CameraProcess`.

 6.a.
 The CameraProcess class
 ++++++++++++++++++++++++++++

-Just like the other custom objects that you can instantiate in Crappy, there is a template for the :class:`~crappy.blocks.camera_processes.CameraProcess` :
+Just like the other custom objects that you can instantiate in Crappy, there is a template for the :class:`~crappy.blocks.camera_processes.CameraProcess`:

 .. code-block:: python